-If you are wild life and nature lover, Armenia has several species of animals that are specific to the caucuses, sadly many which are endangered because of poaching.
-Some include the Armenian mouflon, Bezoar ibex, Mideastern brown bear, imperial eagle, European roe deer, wild boar, the golden jackal, gampr (type of dog specific to the highlands of Armenia) and the swamp cat.
-Many animals in Armenia are in danger becoming extinct because of illegal poaching, including the ibex and leopard, of which there are only 15 left.
-Armenia does require permits for hunting, but there is very little regulation.
+If you are a wildlife and nature lover, Armenia has several species of animals that are specific to the caucus region, sadly many which are endangered because of unregulated hunting and poaching even though hunting permits are required.
+Some of the rare species include the Armenian mouflon, Bezoar ibex, Mideastern brown bear, imperial eagle, European roe deer, wild boar, the golden jackal, gampr (type of dog specific to the highlands of Armenia) and the swamp cat.
+Many animals in Armenia are in danger becoming extinct because of illegal poaching, including the ibex and leopard, of which a few years ago only 15 were left.

 With the seemingly infinite relics and buildings strewn across the landscape, Armenia as a whole could almost be considered a history landmark.
 I’m not exaggerating.
 Anywhere you go, you will find something or someplace that has significantly impacted the history of Armenia.
 For example, the Erbuni Fortress that dates back to the Urartu Dynasty is in Yerevan, the nation’s capitol or Temple Garni a pagan temple from the 1st century are just a couple of sites that you can visit.

 Armenia’s Talented Artisans